 Hint: it’s pronounced pahh-chay.
 This hidden gem is actually in the Hollywood Hills and you’re going to want to make a reservation.
-It has a really cozy, homey feeling, but the prices are a little steep (with good reason!
+It has a really cozy, homey feeling, and romantic.
+The prices are a little steep (with good reason!
 They serve local and organic and absolutely delicious food).
 The salmon is insanely good and so is the chocolate lava cake.

 This is a new spot in the Hollywood and Highland shopping center very close to Sephora so if you’re in the mood for something sweet get a churro plunged into a cup of vanilla soft serve YUM.